yukikitayama/machine-learning/README.md

     return gini
 ```

-- Entropy
+### Entropy

+- Used in classification with decision tree
 - Small when a node has predominant single class data, and large when it's diverse.
 - A node is pure when the entropy is small.

 ```python
 import math
 from collections import Counter